Gusztáv Léderer: Trial and execution

 The murder of Ferenc Kodelka sparked a huge outrage.
 Fearing that this and his previous crimes would compromise the entire state, the government officials ordered a full-scale investigation into his crimes.
 Although a group of Budapest detectives presented viable evidence that Léderer might be connected to the murder the so-called "Wine Murder" (see below), the accused was not handed over by the military prosecutor's office to the civilian authorities, so his possible other killings were left behind and eventually went cold.

 In May 1925, Gusztáv Léderer was sentenced to hang by the military tribunal for fraud, robbery and murder.
-In spite of his lawyer's wishes, Léderer refused to appeal his sentence and accepted the penalty.
+His wife Mária was sentenced to life in prison.
+In spite of his lawyer's wishes, Léderer refused to appeal his sentence and accepted his punishment.
 So, instead of a pardon, his lawyer requested that he be executed by firing squad.
-However, as Léderer was wanted for questioning as a witness in his wife's trial, his execution was postponed until a verdict would be announced.
-While awaiting his execution date, Léderer trusted that the governor would save him due to his efforts in the counter-revolutionary forces, but in complete contrast, Horthy not only didn't pardon him, he also rejected his request to be executed by firing squad (this method of execution was available only for soldiers who committed crimes during service).
+However, as Léderer was wanted for questioning as a witness in his wife's trial, his execution was postponed until a verdict was announced.
+While awaiting execution, Léderer trusted that the governor would save him due to his efforts in the counter-revolutionary forces, but in complete contrast, Horthy not only didn't pardon him, he also rejected his request to be executed by firing squad (this method of execution was available only for soldiers who committed crimes during service).
 After the governor rejected his request, Gusztáv Léderer was hanged in the courtyard of the Margit Boulevard Military Prison on November 12, 1926.